Education reform

-Motivations for education reform
+Motivations

 Education reform, in general, implies a continual effort to modify and improve the institution of education.
 Over time, as the needs and values of society change, attitudes towards public education also change.
 As a social institution, education plays an integral role in the process of socialization.
 "Socialization is broadly composed of distinct inter- and intra-generational processes.
 Both involve the harmonization of an individual's attitudes and behaviors with that of their socio-cultural milieu."
 Educational matrices aim to reinforce those socially acceptable informal and formal norms, values, and beliefs that individuals need to learn in order to be accepted as good, functioning, and productive members of their society.
 Education reform is the process of constantly renegotiating and restructuring the educational standards to reflect the ever-evolving contemporary ideals of social, economic, and political culture.
 Reforms can be based on bringing education into alignment with a society's core values.
 Reforms that attempt to change a society's core values can connect alternative education initiatives with a network of other alternative institutions.

-Education reform has been pursued for a variety of specific reasons, but generally most reforms aim at redressing some societal ills, such as poverty-, gender-, or class-based inequities, or perceived ineffectiveness.
+Education reform has been pursued for a variety of reasons, but most reforms aim to redress societal ills such as poverty-, gender-, or class-based inequities, or perceived ineffectiveness.
 Current education trends in the United States represent multiple achievement gaps across ethnicities, income levels, and geographies.
 As McKinsey and Company reported in a 2009 analysis, "These educational gaps impose on the United States the economic equivalent of a permanent national recession."
 Reforms are usually proposed by thinkers who aim to redress societal ills or institute societal changes, most often through a change in the education of the members of a class of people—the preparation of a ruling class to rule or a working class to work, the social hygiene of a lower or immigrant class, the preparation of citizens in a democracy or republic, etc. The idea that all children should be provided with a high level of education is a relatively recent idea, and has arisen largely in the context of Western democracy in the 20th century.